ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 - Print out messages to a host PC terminal (useful for debugging).
 - Read input from the host PC keyboard.
-- Communicate with applications and programming languages running on the host PC that can communicate with a serial port.
-Examples are Perl, Python and Java.
+- Communicate with applications running on the host computer to exchange data.

 ## Hello World - printing messages